SimplexCC/sell-docs/source/includes/reference/_send-crypto.md

 The identifier of the Simplex transaction involved.

-If you the entity that initiated the Simplex transaction then this `txn_id` is known to you, and you can use it for your tracking.
+If you the entity that initiated the Simplex transaction then this `txn_id` is known to you and you can use it for tracking.

-Otherwise, if you did not initiate the Simplex transaction but are rather acting as the liquidity provider/receiver, you can use the `txn_id` to correlate `send-crypto`'s with their corresponding `txn-event-notify`'s, as well as for auditing purposes.
+Otherwise, you can still use `txn_id` to correlate `send-crypto`'s with their corresponding `txn-event-notify`'s, as well as for auditing.

 ### dst_crypto_addr ###
 #### (CryptoAddr, optional)